-When we experience tremendous performance anxiety, we don't feel good.
-We just want the whole thing to be done and over with.
-We have thoughts that are negative and self-defeating and we subconsciously repeat them over and over.
-The race or any other external factor is not the problem.
+Our thoughts are negative and self-defeating, and we subconsciously repeat them over and over.
+This race or any other external factor is not the problem.
 It's our own internal dialogue that has created the anxiety we are feeling.
 Instead of feeling excited and looking forward to the race we trained so well for, we wish it was over.

 Fear of the unknown and lack of confidence in our abilities can put us in a downward spin.
-Our mind runs wild with crazy thoughts, we imagine the worse possible scenario and we become tense and stressed.
+Our mind runs wild with crazy thoughts, we imagine the worst possible scenario, and we become tense and stressed.

-We begin to doubt our ability to achieve the goal we have set for ourselves and we wonder if we have trained as well as we could have.
-"Oh, why did I register for this race!"
+We begin to doubt our ability to achieve the goal we set for ourselves, and we wonder if we have trained as well as we could have.
+"Why did I sign-up for this race!"

-Our mind goes on and on.
-It is any wonder why we have race anxiety!
+Our mind goes on and on in this negative pattern.
+It is any wonder we have performance anxiety!

-However, if we can begin to notice these thoughts and realize the effect they are having on our emotions, we have already taken a step in the right direction.
-Awareness is the first step in learning how to deal with performance anxiety.
+However, if we can begin to recognize this thought pattern and realize the effect it is having on us mentally and physically, we have already taken a step in the right direction.
+Awareness is the first step in learning how to deal with race anxiety.

-On the other hand if we feel stressed and anxious and it is beginning to affect us physically, then we need to take steps to get it under control.
+On the other hand, if we feel over anxious and stressed to the point that it begins to affect us physically, then we need to take steps to get it under control.
 The good news about extreme performance anxiety is that we can control it.
-We mentally created this situation, so we can also change it!
+We mentally created this situation, so we can also mentally change it!

-2) Use positive affirmations before and during the race to remove fear and doubt and to help you feel good so you can perform your best.
+2) Use positive affirmations before and during the race to remove fear and doubt.
+They will help you feel good so you perform your best.

 4) Prepare all your race items the night before.
 Use a checklist to reduce the number of things to worry about.

 Use visualization techniques to increase your confidence.
-Actually see and feel yourself running the distance and finishing the race.
+As vividly as you can, imagine seeing and feeling yourself running and finishing the race.
 Your mind will believe you have already successfully completed the race.
 Visualizing helps you believe in yourself and your abilities.

 Talk to your body before the race.
 Tell your body how it will feel and how you will deal with those feelings.
 Your will begin to believe in yourself and your confidence will soar!
 You know you got this.
 See it, feel it and believe it!

 Keep your visualization images fresh in your mind during the race to stay strong and motivated.
-See yourself finishing the race strong and confident.
+See yourself finishing the race feeling happy and confident.
 Relax and enjoy the race.
 It's your reward for all the time and effort you spent training.
 Make the event a pleasant memory.